yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-CPU-Gauge-VB6/assets/2788342/bf00fa3d-f1d4-417b-bc50-9446f2c3e674)

- * Uses the latest version of the RC6 Cairo framework from Olaf Schmidt.
+ * Uses the RC5 Cairo framework from Olaf Schmidt.

- During development the RC6 components need to be registered.
+ During development the RC5 components need to be registered.
 These scripts are used to register.
 Run each by double-clicking on them.

 	RegisterRC5inPlace.vbs
 	RegisterRC5WidgetsInPlace.vbs

- During runtime on the users system, the RC6 components are dynamically referenced using modRC5regfree.bas which is compiled into the binary.
+ During runtime on the users system, the RC5 components are dynamically referenced using modRC5regfree.bas which is compiled into the binary.